ruany/oom3/README.md

 * You can measure performance & compression ratio of zram (lz4 vs zstd compression) without dropping all of your page cache each time you want to test.

 ## Building
-1. Apply the kernel patch (`0001-swap.mypatch`).
+1. Apply the kernel patch for your kernel version (`0001-force-anon-reclaim-*.mypatch`).
 After you've patched the kernel, verify that the tunable `/proc/sys/vm/always_reclaim_anon` exists.
 2. Compile oom3 using `make`.

 ## Usage